fledge-iot/fledge-north-opcua/docs/index.rst

 | |opcua_1| |
 +-----------+

-In addition to setting a name for this task it is recommended to set the *Repeat* interval to a higher value than the 30 second default as we will be later setting the maximum run time of the north task to a higher value.
+In addition to setting a name for this task it is recommended to run the OPCUA North as a service rather than a task.
+Running as a periodically restarted task will cause clients to be disconnected at regular intervals.
+If run as a teask set the *Repeat* interval to a higher value than the 30 second default as we will be later setting the maximum run time of the north task to a higher value.
 Once complete click on *Next* and move on to the configuration of the plugin itself.

 +-----------+
 | |opcua_2| |